kinnay/AEA/FORMAT.md

 The segment size must be at least `0x4000` (16 KB) and is set to `0x100000` (1 MB) by default.
 The segments per cluster must be at least 32 and is set to 256 by default.

+When murmur is used, the checksum algorithm is MurmurHash64A with the seed `0xE2236FDC26A5F6D2`.

 ### Compression Algorithms
 | ID | Description |
 | --- | --- |